 The focus of the school is on technology, methods and applications of mass spectrometry.
 The week begins with a Sunday evening plenary lecture that is followed by a reception in the CAAS courtyard.

 Monday’s agenda consists entirely of didactic lectures with a set of practical questions being handed out at day’s end.
 During the week attendees work on these questions with the aid of faculty who gauge progress and help with explanations.
-This all happens in the lovely CAAS courtyard fueled by drinks and pizza to spur them on.
-At week’s end the questions are reviewed and for those who submit their answers prior to the revision and pass the threshold studying credits (equivalent of 2-4 ECTS credits) may be given in many EU based Universities.
+This all happens in the lovely CAAS courtyard, fueled by refreshment and pizza to spur them on.

 Tuesday, Thursday and Friday consist of further topical didactic lectures and more detailed research reviews by the faculty who change from year to year.
-Wednesday begins with another plenary style lecture after which all adjourn to Lokrum island by boat for a day at the beach.
+Wednesday begins with more lectures, in the morning, after which all adjourn to Lokrum island, by boat, for a day at the beach.
 The day on Lokrum culminates in an annual faculty versus attendee volley ball game that usually ends badly for the attendees!
-(Age and guile beat youth and exuberance)
+(Age and guile beat youth and exuberance).

 Wednesday ends with a banquet.